How to Reduce Heat Loss in a Building

 Thermal bridging isn’t the only cause for this condensation issue.
 Windows on any door can cause these same issues.
 Water caused from condensation buildup on the windows will run down the edges of exterior doors and cause more water damage long-term.

-Heat loss in a building
+Learn about the types of heat loss in a building

 How do you reduce heat loss & energy consumption in a building?